 A descent-control device lets you descend a primary support rope - typically from a boatswain's chair - then lock the device when you reach the work area.
 The device works by friction, engaging the support rope and controlling the descent speed.
 Most workers start from the roof and work down the face of the building.
 When they reach the ground, they remove the descent equipment from the support rope and return to the roof for another drop.

-Most falls result from failure of the primary support rope or a supporting anchor, not the descent device.
+Most adjustable-suspension scaffold malfunctions that cause falls result from failure of the primary support rope or a supporting anchor, not the descent device.
 Support ropes fail because workers don't inspect them regularly or they misuse them.
 Anchors fail when workers simply assume they are secure.
 Descent devices, support ropes, and anchors rarely fail when workers know how to use them.

 Workers rarely fall from suspended personnel platforms.
-Rather, most accidents happen when the boom or another part of the crane contacts an energized power line.
-Other causes of serious accidents:
+Rather, most crane-related fatalities happen when the boom or another part of the crane contacts an energized power line.
+Other causes of serious accidents include: